konvajs/site/source/docs/styling/Line_Join.md

-#HTML5 Canvas Set Line Join with Konva
+title: Line Join Tutorial
+---

 To set the line join for a shape with Konva, we can set the `lineJoin` property when we instantiate a shape, or we can use the `lineJoin()` method.